yugabyte/ybu/TFE/YBU-59/YBU-59.md

 The following sections will start with a personal identifier.
 An object or resource name is typically a composite of all elements or parts.

 #### Personal identifier abbreviation
-For your personal indentifier, you'll use the first 4 letters of your Yugabyte email address.
+For your personal identifier, you'll use the first 4 letters of your Yugabyte email address.
 If your email is less than four characters, you can add additional letters, A to Z. Here are some examples:

 | Email | Personal identifier abbreviation |
 |:-|:-|